oyrx/PHBS_MLF_2019_Project/docs/ANN.md

 <img src="../images/pmetrics.png" width="500" align="center">

-### 5) Summary
+### 6) Summary

-In this task, it seems that deep learning model can not beat the gradient boosting method.
+In this task, it seems that **deep learning model can not beat the gradient boosting method**.
 There are some possible reasons.
-First, we know that deep learning model is more powerful when dealing with unstructured data such as images and text by extracting meaningful representations.
+First, we know that deep learning model is more powerful when dealing with **unstructured data** such as images and text by extracting meaningful representations.
 However, in this task, all data is structured.
-Second, in such context, deep learning models need to adjust more parameters in order to get a better result.
+Second, in such context, deep learning models need to adjust **more parameters** in order to get a better result.
 Among all the hyperparameters, the network structure is very important.
-However, due to insufficient computing power, we fixed the network structure in advance.
-Therefore, we may be trapped in a bad network structure.
+However, due to insufficient computing power, **we fixed the network structure in advance**.
+Therefore, we may be trapped in a bad network structure at the beginning.